LSDtopotools/lsdtt_pytools_docker/readme.md

-# The *LSDTopoTools* LSDToPyTools container
+# The *LSDTopoTools* lsdtopytools container

 ![](https://raw.githubusercontent.com/LSDtopotools/lsdtt_viz_docker/master/images/LSD-logo.png)

 This docker container has all the components you need to run the full lsdtopotools stack.

 * *LSDTopoTools* command line tools
 * *lsdtopytools* for using LSDTopoTools interactively in python
 * *lsdviztools* for various automated plotting routines used to make figures for publications (lower level plotting if you just want to see what the code has done is in lsdtopytools)